 Before I had kids I always imagined myself as a career woman.
 Over the years I moved from one job to another depending on where I lived.
-I worked as Human Resources Specialist, Warehouse Managing and in my last field as a full time job in Supply Chain Management.
+I worked as Human Resources Specialist, Warehouse Manager and in my last field as a full time job in Supply Chain Management.

 When my youngest was born and we moved closer to my parents I knew that none of the jobs mentioned above was possible.
 Thankfully, I already started to have a little bit of income through this blog which help greatly for a mum of two young children with her husband working away.